Polynomiality properties of tropical refined invariants

 In the case when $g=0$, one can tweak the notion of marking of a floor diagram in order to compute Göttsche-Schroeter refined invariants.

 \begin{defi} A \emph{pairing of order $s$} of the set $\mathcal P=\{1,\cdots, n\}$ is a set $S$ of $s$ disjoint pairs $\{i,i+1\}\subset \mathcal P$.

-Given a floor diagram $\D$ and a pairing $S$ of the set $\{1,\cdots, n(\D)\}$, a marking $m$ of $\D$ is said to be \emph{compatible with $S$} if for any $\{i,i+1\}\in S$, the set $\{m(i),m(i+1)\}$ consists in one of the following sets (see Figure \ref{fig:S-marking}): \begin{itemize} \item an elevator and an adjacent floor; \item two elevators that have a common adjacent floor, from which both are emanating or ending. \end{itemize} \end{defi}
+Given a floor diagram $\D$ and a pairing $S$ of the set $\{1,\cdots, \eta(\D)\}$, a marking $m$ of $\D$ is said to be \emph{compatible with $S$} if for any $\{i,i+1\}\in S$, the set $\{m(i),m(i+1)\}$ consists of one of the following sets (see Figure \ref{fig:S-marking}): \begin{itemize} \item an elevator and an adjacent floor; \item two elevators that have a common adjacent floor, from which both are emanating or both are ending. \end{itemize} \end{defi}